akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 ## Sec.
 6.14 Supplemental Terms and Conditions

-Proposals must comply with Section 6.08 Right of Rejection.
+Proposals must comply with [Sec.
+6.08 Human Trafficking](#sec-608-human-trafficking) Right of Rejection.
 However, if the state fails to identify or detect supplemental terms or conditions that conflict with those contained in this RFP or that diminish the state's rights under any contract resulting from the RFP, the term(s) or